Braunton Burrows

 About this route

-Lying at the entrance to the Taw-Torridge Estuary, Braunton Burrows is one of the most important sand dune systems in Britain and forms the core of a UNESCO Biosphere Reserve.
+Situated at the entrance to the Taw-Torridge Estuary, Braunton Burrows is among Britain’s most significant sand dune systems and forms the heart of a UNESCO Biosphere Reserve.

 Photo of sea stock a rare British coastal plant found in Devon